CodeYourFuture/CYF-Workshops/git-day-1/README.md

-In other words, we've not added our local branch on to the remote fork on Github.
+In other words, we have _not_ added our local branch on to the remote fork on Github.

 To do this, we must **push** our branch on to Github.